Blobscan/blobscan/.changeset/cool-dingos-visit.md

 "@blobscan/web": patch
 ---

-Multiple charts have been updated so that the tooltip uses the most appropriate unit for each value
+Fixed an issue where the chart tooltip displayed zero for very low values.
+It now shows the most appropriate unit for each value.